-The Pad button is a 20dB attenuator useful when the gain switch is in its lowest position and the peak indicator () is still being lit.
+The Pad button is a 20dB attenuator useful when the gain knob is in its lowest position and the peak indicator () is still being lit.
 Most commonly the Pad button will be required for extremely dynamic sources like drums and percussion, or extremely loud sources like electric guitar through a large amplifier.
-The Pad button only works on the microphone input, not on the instrument input.